Secondary Spillway at New Bullards Bar Dam

 Adding a secondary spillway to New Bullards Bar Dam will bring a significant reduction in flood risk and great enhancements to dam safety for Yuba and Sutter counties.

-Yuba Water Agency is currently in the environmental documentation, permitting and design process for this project, estimated to cost $160 million.
+Yuba Water Agency is currently in the design process for this project, with estimates showing it is likely to cost approximately $225 million.

-What really makes this new spillway have such huge flood risk reduction benefits is that its gate will be 31.5 feet lower than the existing spillway gates.
-With the gate at a much lower elevation on the dam, Yuba Water Agency will be able to release more water from the reservoir, in advance of large, threatening storm events, when there is enough downstream channel capacity to handle the flows.
+What really makes this new spillway have such huge flood risk reduction benefits is that its gates will be 31.5 feet lower than the existing spillway gates.
+With the gates at a much lower elevation on the dam, Yuba Water Agency will be able to release up to 35,000 cubic feet of water per second in advance of large, threatening storm events, when there is enough downstream channel capacity to handle the flows.
 That will free up space in the reservoir to hold back peak flows when the biggest part of the storm arrives.

 This will decrease flood risk downstream for approximately 100,000 residents of Marysville, Linda, Olivehurst, Plumas Lake and Yuba City.
 In fact, it’s expected this improvement in flexibility and control of dam releases will reduce the water level on levees near Marysville by up to two feet in a storm event like what this region experienced in 1997.
 The lower river levels would result in less stress on the levees, and a reduced risk for our communities.